noiseprotocol/noise_spec/noise.md

  * Future extensions to Noise might be capable of replacing DH operations with signatures or KEM ciphertexts, but would only be able to do so if the sender is authenticating themselves (signatures) or the sender is authenticating the recipient (KEM ciphertexts).
 Thus every fundamental handshake pattern is only capable of having each authentication DH replaced with a signature *or* KEM ciphertext, but the deferred variants make both replacements possible.

-Below are two examples showing the fundamental handshake pattern on the left, and deferred variant(s) on the right.
+Below are two examples showing a fundamental handshake pattern on the left, and deferred variant(s) on the right.
 The full set of 22 deferred handshake patterns are in the [Appendix](#deferred-patterns).

 +---------------------------+--------------------------------+
 |     NK:                   |         NK1:                   |